jafl/YUI-3-Stockpile/README.md

 Caching
 -------

-We only cache the results for minified requests.
+Stockpile only caches the results for minified requests.
 Raw and debug versions are typically requested only in debug mode, which is rare.
 Unfortunately, not all requests will accept compressed responses, so the cache must store both raw and gzipped versions.

 The cache key is the sorted list of requested files.
 The cache itself is a map of keys to { response data, reference to MRU item }.
 The MRU items